 Advanced The Advanced button opens the Advanced Settings dialog.
-Here you can specify which objects are displayed in the list.
+Here you can specify which list of the slave is uploaded from the slave via SDO information.
+The list below can be used to specify which object types are to be uploaded.